SGAS Programs for the Support of Scholarly Research in German American Studies

 Graduate Student Symposium Grants

-Four symposium grants of $750.00 each will be available on a competitive basis to graduate students whose paper proposals have been accepted for presentation at the SGAS Annual Symposium.
+Five symposium grants of $1,000.00 each will be available on a competitive basis to graduate students whose paper proposals have been accepted for presentation at the SGAS Annual Symposium.
 The grants are to be used to cover registration, meals, travel and accommodations in connection with the Annual Symposium.
 By accepting a grant, recipients commit themselves to submitting a revised version of their paper by August 1 of the conference year for consideration as a publishable essay in the Yearbook for German American Studies.
 The symposium grants are made available through the Karl J. R. Arndt Publication Fund of SGAS.